Oshkosh All-Stars: Conclusion

 Funnily enough, after the first official season under the NBA name was completed properly with the full 17 teams playing its very unbalanced schedule (with teams playing either 62, 64, or 68 games instead of the originally planned 69 or 70 games) and playoff formatting (the NBA's semifinals that year had two of the division champions competing against each other, while the third one had an automatic bye by default for the 1950 NBA Finals, though that team in question didn't win the NBA Finals that year), four of the later six NBA teams to drop out of newly-merged league that season (the Anderson Packers, the original Denver Nuggets, the Sheboygan Red Skins, and the Waterloo Hawks) would ask for Lon Darling to bring back the Oshkosh All-Stars team for professional play in a newly established professional basketball league that they created in order to try and rival the NBA called the National Professional Basketball League.
-However, because the new league was completely uncertain on whether Darling's team was still going to play in Oshkosh or was going to move to Milwaukee by the time they were truly ready to return to professional play, the NPBL decided to hold Darling's operating expenses of $4,000 in escrow for one year before allowing his team to enter the league properly.
+However, because the new league was completely uncertain on whether Darling's team was still going to play in Oshkosh or was going to move to Milwaukee by the time they were truly ready to return to professional play, the NPBL decided to hold Darling's operating expenses of $4,000 in escrow for one year before allowing his team to enter the league properly, with Oshkosh (presumably) playing their final season in the Wisconsin State Basketball League once again after spending their season outside of the NBL to be in the WSBL.
 However, the NPBL would go into absolute disarray the more it played along before it folded operations after only one season of play, thus voiding the last chance for the All-Stars to play professionally ever again.
-That being said, even if the NPBL had managed to survive their inaugural season and managed to play for a second season, Darling would end up dying from a heart failure on April 19, 1951, which led to the team dissolving operations entirely after what could be considered two final independent seasons of play for Oshkosh.
+With that being said, even if the NPBL had managed to survive their inaugural season and managed to play for a second season, Darling would end up dying from heart failure on April 19, 1951, which led to the team dissolving operations entirely after what could be considered two final, independent seasons of play for Oshkosh.

-Leroy Edwards holds the team scoring record with 3,221 career points followed by Gene Englund with 2,600 points.
+Leroy Edwards holds the team's scoring record with 3,221 career points, followed by Gene Englund with 2,600 points.
 Edwards was given the Most Valuable Player award by the NBL for three consecutive seasons (1937–1939).
 Englund played the 1949–1950 season in the NBA, then retired from professional play entirely.